bugfender/cordova-plugin-bugfender/README.md

 # cordova-plugin-bugfender
 This plugin adds Bugfender support for Cordova applications under iOS and Android.
+Also works on Cordova-based projects such as Phonegap and Ionic.

 ## Requirements
 For iOS, you will need macOS and [CocoaPods](http://cocoapods.org/) installed on your system.